hdShang/arxiv-daily/docs/cs-CL/2025-05-05/papers/250502311v2-invoke-interfaces-only-when-needed-adaptive-invocation-for-large-lan.md

 ---
 layout: default
-title: Invoke Interfaces Only When Needed: Adaptive Invocation for Large Language Models in Question Answering
+title: "Invoke Interfaces Only When Needed: Adaptive Invocation for Large Language Models in Question Answering"
 ---

 # Invoke Interfaces Only When Needed: Adaptive Invocation for Large Language Models in Question Answering